Stock market today: Asian stocks follow Wall Street's rebound - ExBulletin

 Most S&P 500 companies also beat analyst forecasts for the final three months of 2023.
 Hopes for stronger growth in 2024 thanks to a strong economy are another reason why the S&P 500 has already set 10 records this year.

-Lyft shares jumped 35.1% after a wild after-hours ride, driven in part by a typo in its latest earnings report.
-The ride-hailing company reported results that beat analysts' expectations, but its press release also said it expects an improvement of 500 basis points, or 5 percentage points, in a key measure of the profitability.
+Lyft shares jumped 35.1% after a wild after-hours ride, partly due to a typo in its latest earnings report.
+The ride-hailing company reported results that were better than analysts expected, but its press release also said it expects an improvement of 500 basis points, or 5 percentage points, in a key measure of the profitability.
 He later said it should have been 50 basis points, or 0.5 percentage points.

 Lyfts shares soared more than 60% after hours Tuesday following a typo.